 Clariant's contributions to a circular economy are manifold.
-They include continuously increasing eco-efficiency of production processes, choosing waste and renewable resources instead of virgin or fossil ones where suitable, process redesign, reducing water and energy use, closedloop recycling on sites, industrial symbiosis, and value-chain clusters.
+They include continuously increasing eco-efficiency of production processes, choosing waste and renewable resources instead of virgin or fossil ones where suitable, process redesign, reducing water and energy use, closedloop recycling at sites, industrial symbiosis, and value-chain clusters.

 Promoting a circular economy is fueled by the development of new products and technologies.
-Clariant's wide range of innovative detergents, stabilizers, pigments, and masterbatches supports obtaining higher-value plastics from recycling streams, while other products focus on increasing durability of materials.
+Clariant's wide range of innovative stabilizers and pigments supports obtaining higher-value plastics from recycling streams, while other products focus on increasing durability of materials.